 This time of year I like to have an abundance of treats on display or nibbling.
 It’s a personal thing, but I like to have the lolly jar full, stone fruit in the fruit bowl, nuts on the table and some lovely baked treats on hand.
 The children are about to start Christmas holidays and always seem to be hungry, so these chocolate crinkle top cookies are perfect for the little ones.
 It’s something which will take the edge off their hunger, without being too calorie dense and ruining their appetite for dinner.

-These cookies are just the thing, they are still lovey and chocolatey but a much lighter style than cookies which include melted chocolate or chocolate chips.
+These cookies are just the thing, they are still lovely and chocolatey, but a much lighter style than cookies which include melted chocolate or chocolate chips.

 - 2 1/2 cups all-purpose flour

 - 1 1/2 cup unsweetened cocoa powder preferably Dutch process